LegionPleingaz/Wikilament/README.md

 3. Create a new branch for your changes

-4. Make your changes and add your new settings files.
+4. Make your changes and:
+       add your new settings files in WIP folder add Tech data and safety data in techdata folder add your filament in list.md

-5. Commit your changes
+6. Commit your changes

-6. Push your changes to your fork
+7. Push your changes to your fork

-7. Then open a Pull Request to this repository, explaining your modifications.
+8. Then open a Pull Request to this repository, explaining your modifications.
 We will carefully review your contributions.

+9. Send me a beer

 ## Note